Abhiram-1609/Xelron-TASK/README.md

 ![UI Showcase](assets/showcase.png)

-Welcome to the complete Harbor Task submission by Vasanth Banoth.
+Welcome to the complete Harbor Task submission by Eslavath Abhiram.

 This repository contains an end-to-end implementation of a **Harbor Data-Processing Task**, meeting and exceeding all requirements for the Xelron assignment.
 It is built to seamlessly pass both the **Oracle Test (1.0)** and **NOP Test (0.0)** while providing a stunning visual showcase.